ojel95/docker-fundamentals/README.md

 ### docker run

-To run a container from the terminal, use the following command:
+To create and run a container from the terminal, use the following command:

 ```
 docker run -it --rm -d -p 8080:80 --name web website